Bullers Wood School: Comprehensive

 In April 1974 it came under Bromley borough control.
 It became a grant-maintained school in 1991.
 In 1990 it had around 1000 girls.
 In 1991, after raising money from parents, it bought the £65,000 La Serronnerie study centre in deepest Normandy, which was used for week-long visits via Dieppe.
 The head teacher at the time was Barbara Vanderstock.
 The house had room for 14 girls at a time.

 Academy

 On 1 May 2011, Bullers Wood School gained academy status, marking the end of its control by Bromley borough.

 In 2015, Bullers Wood made plans to open a boys' school to accommodate 900 pupils in Bromley.
 Bullers Wood Boys School had been approved in 2018 by the Bromley council, but the council reversed its decision after reconsidering the impact it would have on traffic.
 Bullers Wood School for Boys did open in September 2018, with plans to complete a main school building at Chislehurst Road in 2021.

 Achievements

 In 2011 Ofsted described the school as "outstanding", and noted that it held Healthy Schools, Artsmark Gold and Consultant School accreditation.
+In 2024 it was rated "good".